OHNOalan/Whiteboard/readme.md

 If you wish to connect to the deployed server instead of using the local server, you can change the hostname in `AppSettings.kt` file under the `application` project.

+It is important to run `gradle clean` on the `application` project in between shutting down the app and starting it again.
+Not doing so may cause the app to crash.

 This concludes a brief overview of using the whiteboard.
 Please see features section for detailed list of features.